Kid In A Big World

 Recording began in 2004, completion was then delayed till early in 2006.
 Disques Euro-visions released the album in France in May ’06 and it was released internationally by Cargo Records in early 2007.

-Buy CD in John’s Shop | iTunes
+Buy CD from John’s Shop | iTunes

 Barefoot With Angels